 When the declaration is made, only students, members of the administration, faculty and staff and emergency personnel are authorized to be on campus.
 Those who cannot provide proper identification proving their legitimate business on campus will be asked to vacate the premises.

 Only those members of the administration, faculty and staff who have been assigned emergency response team responsibilities by the President or the Senior Vice President – will be allowed to enter the designated emergency area including the Incident Command Operations Center.

 In the event of fire, flooding, storms, or other major disasters on or near the campus, or involving university property, UD Campus Safety officers will be dispatched to provide an initial report of damage to any university property.

-During an emergency, the STUDENT ACTIVITIES CENTER (ACROSS FROM THE CAMPUS SAFETY OFFICE IN HAGGAR) will serve as the Incident Command Operations Center, except in cases where the office is not secure because of its proximity to the danger.
+During an emergency, the ADMISSIONS VISITOR CENTER (ACROSS FROM THE CAMPUS SAFETY OFFICE IN HAGGAR) will serve as the Incident Command Operations Center, except in cases where the office is not secure because of its proximity to the danger.
 In all cases the (ICOC) should be located outside of the exclusion (danger) zone.
-The (ICOC) will function as the location where the the Senior Vice President for Finance and Administration together with the necessary Emergency Response Team Members, coordinates all communication.
+The (ICOC) will function as the location where the the Senior Vice President together with the necessary Emergency Response Team Members, coordinates all communication.
 Cellular or digital telephones will be made available in the event that the emergency involves a telephone outage of the (ICOC).

 The dispatcher in the Campus Safety office will provide notification of the emergency situation to all appropriate primary Emergency Response Team members.
 These team members will then notify necessary individuals within their sphere of activity and responsibility.